Beta Draft: 2016-08-22

 --new-dataif it exists and is not empty.

-Ignore the maximum path length check for the
+Ignore the maximum path length and the low space checks for the

 Additional options for mysqld.
 To specify multiple options, separate them by spaces.
 Use appropriate quoting as necessary.
 For example, to specify